What appliances are typically included in a rental?

 We asked foreigners in Turkey what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "In general, I would say that rentals in this area come with some basics as there are many foreigners with second homes here that they rent out either short or long term.
 One appliance that is very rare to find is a dryer--most people use drying racks or balcony railings for drying their clothes.
 Ovens/hobs are powered by propane tanks that you will probably have to purchase yourself.
 Homes are not insulated, so can be very cold in the winter.
 Central heating is very different than what it is in the States.
 It's really more like radiators, which require both electricity AND large propane tanks to power, very expensive.
 Most Turkish homes use soba stoves instead.
 And many of the more modern villas have a system of heating that uses the fireplace to distribute heat via pipes throughout the house.
-You can also buy portable heaters, of which many types are widely available," said another expat in Fethiye, Turkey.
+You can also buy portable heaters, of which many types are widely available," remarked another expat who made the move to Fethiye, Turkey.

 Other Questions:

-- What do I need to know before retiring in Turkey?
+- What should I pack when moving to Turkey?

 - What is life like in Turkey?